-Tools, tax strategy and rebalancing
+Tools and rebalancing

 Acorns offers only bare-bones planning tools, compared to sophisticated offerings from Wealthfront and Betterment, for example.
-It also doesn’t offer a tax strategy, such as tax-loss harvesting, to help minimize your taxes.

 Where Acorns might improve, however, is to move newly deposited cash into a lagging fund rather than selling the outperforming fund and likely incurring a taxable gain.
 The net effect is a rebalanced portfolio without the taxable consequence.
 It’s a small point, but worth noting.